Recalibrating binary probabilistic classifiers: Setting

 appears quite natural but actually is rather strong.
-Indeed, by Theorems 32.5 and 32.6 of Devroye et al.~\cite{devroye1996probabilistic}, \eqref{eq:admissible} is equivalent to $\eta_P(X)$ being sufficient for $X$ with respect to $Y$ under $Q$, i.e. $Q[Y=1\,|\,X] \ =\ Q[Y=1 \,|\, \eta_P(X)]$.
-This sufficiency property may be interpreted as `the information provided by $\eta_P(X)$ about $Y$ is as good as the information by the whole set of features $X$ under the target distribution $Q$'.
+Indeed, by Theorems 32.5 and 32.6 of \citet{devroye1996probabilistic}, \eqref{eq:admissible} is equivalent to $\eta_P(X)$ being sufficient for $X$ with respect to $Y$ under $Q$, i.e. $Q[Y=1\,|\,X] \ =\ Q[Y=1 \,|\, \eta_P(X)]$.
+This sufficiency property may be interpreted as `the information provided by $\eta_P(X)$ about $Y$ is as good as the information from the whole set of features $X$ under the target distribution $Q$'.